-The devices contain from three to four TMs depending upon which device is selected with each TM having a reference name of TM0, TM1 and TM2.
-Each individual TM can be categorised as a certain type, namely Compact Type TM, Standard Type TM or Enhanced Type TM.
+The devices contain two TMs with each TM having a reference name of TM0 and TM1.
+Each individual TM can be categorised as a certain type, namely Compact Type TM (CTM) or Standard Type TM (STM).
 Although similar in nature, the different TM types vary in their feature complexity.
-The common features to all of the Compact, Standard and Enhanced TMs will be described in this section, the detailed operation regarding each of the TM types will be described in separate sections.
-The main features and differences between the three types of TMs are summarised in the accompanying table.
+The common features to all of the Compact and Standard TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
+The main features and differences between the two types of TMs are summarised in the accompanying table.